 A score of 1.00 indicates no social distance (the higher the score, the higher the social distance).
 The possible answers are only yes and no. Agreement with each statement implies agreement with all the following ones (for example, if a person is willing to have the given group member as a close personal friend, s/he is likely to be willing to have her/him also as a neighbor, co-worker, etc.).
 Therefore, once the respondent replies "YES" to one of the questions, the data collector should not ask the following questions.
 Record the score for the first answer where the respondent replies YES.
 For example, if a person would not be willing to have the given group members as close relatives by marriage but would accept them as close personal friends, the recorded score should be 2.

-3) Calculate the indicator’s value by summing up the respondents’ scores and dividing them by the number of respondents.
+3) To calculate the indicator’s value, sum up the respondents’ scores and divide them by the number of respondents.

 Disaggregate the data by gender, age groups, education level, ethnicity and other relevant criteria.